claudy/Highpointers-Konvention-2022/schedule.md

 What: A kickoff meet and greet for Konvention PA-22 attendees!
 Join outdoor enthusiasts from around the globe for a few remarks, refreshments and lots of conversation about travel and highpointing conquests.
 Share your own stories and embellish a little, if you like.

-Notes: A cash bar will be available.
-Food will not be provided, but guests are welcome to bring in food, including orders from any restuarants within the resort.
+> Note: A cash bar will be available.
+Food will not be provided, but guests are welcome to bring in food, and restuarants within the resort will be open.

 -----------